1976 United States presidential election: Results by state

-This election represents the second time that the winning candidate has received a majority of the electoral votes, although the second-place candidate carried a majority of the states.
+This election represents the second time that the winning candidate has received a majority of the electoral votes while the second-place candidate carried a majority of the states.
 It had previously happened in the 1960 election.
 The "margin" column shows the difference between the two leading candidates, and the "swing" column shows the margin swing from the respective party's nominee from 1972 to 1976.

 Maine allowed its electoral votes to be split between candidates.
 Two electoral votes were awarded to the winner of the statewide race and one electoral vote to the winner of each congressional district.
 Ford won all four votes.